nowackibartosz/guns/README.md

 # Features

+- Possibility of buying and selling weapons with one state

-- Implemented Email functionality using node mailer.
+- Implemented Email functionality using node mailer

 ![mail](./img/end.png)